 The design of the stage is fully circular: the stage can be assembled, disassembled, and reused multiple times.
 This circular aspect was made possible by a clever and simple assembly system: round holes were drilled into the wooden beams, into which removable wooden dowels fit.
 This allows the assembly and disassembly of the stage to be completed within half a day by just two people.
 This offers countless opportunities for reuse, such as a stage for events, a dance floor at a neighbourhood party, or even as a trendy bar at festivals.

-LDCwood Corsican pine podium World Cup gravel.
+LDCwood Black Pine podium World Cup gravel.

 A sustainable future perspective